rajsinghbagri/rajsinghbagri.github.io/README.md

 ## Hey Welcome!

-I am final year UG student at IIT Bombay & incoming Product Associate at Kotak Securities.
+I am final year UG student at IIT Bombay & Incoming Management Trainee at Kotak Securities.
 <br>
 A product & strategy person with a strong business orientation.
 Product strategy to improve customer/user experience & NPS in the growth phase startups and large organizations.
 Eager to solve problems in a fast-paced environment.
 <br>